loganintech/my-tools/README.md

 ### Notes

 * You might want to go into user settings and disable telemetry.
-Not really a big issue, but
+Not really a big issue, but...

 ---